AKPWebDesign/react-electron-typescript-firebase-boilerplate/README.md

 how this has been configured.

 #### General
+`yarn setup`: Installs all dependencies in each folder.
 `yarn start`: Starts the React packager with Webpack hot reload enabled for development.
 `yarn start:electron`: Same as above, additionally opening the Electron wrapper in development mode.
 `yarn start:prebuilt`: Builds the app for deployment and begins serving it on localhost:3000 statically.